-These rankings were taken into consideration when developing the Audit Plan for the Fiscal Year 2018.
-We must emphasize that we must also give consideration to any unique situations that may arise as well as certain circumstances which might supersede our previously identified and scheduled top priority items.
+These rankings were taken into consideration when developing the Annual Audit Plan for the Fiscal Year 2019.
+We must emphasize that we must also give consideration to any unique situations that may arise as well as certain circumstances which might supersede our previously identified and scheduled priority items.

-Audit Plan for Fiscal Year 2018
+Annual Audit Plan for Fiscal Year 2019

-Auditable Unit Project/Audit Name Objective(s) Hours Required/Ongoing Proj ects Treasurer City's Investment Quarterly Review Comply with City Ordinance 42-35.
+Auditable Unit Project/Audit Name Objective (s) Hours Required/Ongoing Pro ojects Treasurer City's Investment Quarterly Review Comply with City Ordinance 42-35.
 Determine whether the City's investments are compliance with Massachusetts General Laws.
 80 School Department Student Activity Funds Agreed Upon Procedures Comply with Massachusetts General Laws.
 The Office of Internal Audit (OIA) performs the agreed upon procedures (AUP) for two years and the external auditors performs the AUP for the third year.
-Since FY2018 represents the third year, the AUP will be outsourced to the external auditors.
-The OIA will work with the external auditors to transition the AUP to them.
-20 Citywide and School Department Annual External Financial Audit The City's Ordinance requires the Office of Internal Audit to contract with an independent certified public accounting firm to conduct the annual external audit of City's financial statements.
+Fiscal years 2019 and 2020 represent the years in which the OIA will perform the AUP.
+240 Citywide and School Department Annual External Financial Audit The City's Ordinance requires the Office of Internal Audit to contract with an independent certified public accounting firm to conduct the annual external audit of City's financial statements.
 The firm also conducts the federally required Single Audit.
-40 Total Ho ours for Required/Ongoing Projects 140 Follow Up Reviews Springfield Police Department Information Technology (Subject to funding.
+40 Total Ho ours for Required/Ongoing Projects 360 Follow Up Reviews Finance and Administration Information Technology (Subject to funding.
 Work is performed by an independent consultant.)
-Carryover from the FY2017 Audit Plan.
-Determine whether the FY 2015 recommendations from consultant have been implemented.
-40 School Department Information Technology (Subject to School Committee approval and funding.
-Work is performed by an independent consultant.)
-Carryover from the FY2017 Audit Plan.
-Determine whether the FY 2016 recommendations from consultant have been implemented.
-40

-Auditable Unit Project/Audit Name Objective (s) Hours Follow Up Reviews (continued) Citywide, Department of Elder Affairs Follow Up Reviews - Citywide Cash Handling Performance Audit, Citywide Purchasing and Accounts Payable Performance Audit, and Department of Elder Affairs Parking Review.
+Reassess the City's vulnerability to cybersecurity and information theft.
+This assessment will build on the results of the 2014 and 2016 information technology reviews by examining additional areas of potential vulnerability.
+40 Citywide, Parks, Buildings and Recreation Management, and Human Resources Follow Up Reviews - Citywide Procurement Audit, City Golf Courses Revenue Audit, and Human Resources Benefits Review.
 Review, monitor, and test the implementation status of prior audit recommendations.
-140 Total Hours for Follow up Reviews 220 Performance Audits Citywide and School Department Payroll Audit Carryover from the FY2017 Audit Plan.
+240 Total Hours for Follow up Reviews 280

+Auditable Unit Project/Audit Name Objective (s) Hours Performance Audits Citywide and School Department Payroll Audit Carryover from FY18 Audit Plan.
 Determine whether the controls over payroll are effective and that there is reasonable assurance that payroll is correct.
-740 Health and Human Services Operational Audit Carryover from the FY2017 Audit Plan.
-Determine whether the controls over operations, including cash receipts, disbursements, payroll, grant compliance, and safeguarding assets are effective.
-290 TJ O'Connor Animal Control and Adoption Center Operational Audit Determine whether the controls over operations, including cash receipts, disbursements, payroll, monitoring contract compliance, and safeguarding assets and narcotics are effective.
-420 City Golf Courses Revenue Audit Verify the accuracy and completeness of revenues from Franconia and Veterans golf courses reported to the City and identify any weaknesses surrounding the cash handling process.
-360 Citywide Unannounced Cash Counts Verify the accuracy of cash records and identify any weaknesses surrounding the safekeeping of cash.
-80

-Auditable Unit Project/Audit Name Objective (s) Hours Performance Audits (con ntinued) Citywide Unscheduled Audits Hours set aside to perform audits of unforeseen issues and request by City management, the Mayor, and the Audit Committee.
-380 Т otal Hours for Performance Audits 2,270 Total Hours for Audi ts and Related Activities 2,630 Total Hours for Maintenance of Fraud Hotline 1,050 Total Hours for Administration, Training, and Other 1,590 Total Available 2018 Ho urs for Office of Internal Audit 5, 270
+740 TJ O'Connor Animal Control and Adoption Center Operational Audit Carryover from FY18 Audit Plan.
+Determine whether the controls over operations, including cash receipts, disbursements, payroll, monitoring contract compliance, and safeguarding assets and narcotics are effective.
+480 School Department Procurement Card Audit Evaluate the appropriateness of procurement card purchases and the adequacy of administration and oversight with regards to its use.
+290 Citywide Unscheduled Audits Hours set aside to perform audits of unforeseen issues and request by management, Mayor, and/or Finance Committee.
+400 Citywide Unannounced Cash Counts Verify the accuracy of cash records and identify any weaknesses surrounding the safekeeping of cash.
+80 Total Hours for Performance Audits 1,990 Total Hours for Auc lits and Related Activities 2,630 Total Hours for Mai intenance of Fraud Hotline 1,050 Total Hours for Administration, Training, and Other 1,590 Total Available 2019 H ours for Office of Internal Audi t 5, 270